d2l-ai/d2l-en/chapter_appendix_math/geometry-linear-algebric-ops.md

 ![Between any two vectors in the plane there is a well defined angle $\theta$.
 We will see this angle is intimately tied to the dot product.](../img/VecAngle.svg)
 :label:`fig_angle`

-To start, let us consider two specific vectors:
+To start, let's consider two specific vectors:

 $$
 \mathbf{v} = (r,0) \; \text{and} \; \mathbf{w} = (s\cos(\theta), s \sin(\theta)).